Statelessness course 2017

 - The closing date for applications is 15 April 2017.

 - All applicants will receive notice as to whether they have been selected for the course by 30 April 2017.

 - Tilburg University reserves the right to cancel the course in case of an insufficient number of participants.

 The course fee is € 950.

 - This covers all weekday lunches, tuition, course materials, and a closing dinner.

 - Other evening and weekend meals are not included in the course fee.

-- A limited number of half scholarships are available for applicants who are able to demonstrate how their work would benefit from participation in the course, but who would otherwise be unable to participate.
+- A limited number of reduced-tuition places are available for applicants who are able to demonstrate how their work would benefit from participation in the course, but who would otherwise be unable to participate.

-- Note that all scholarship positions are highly competitive and we strongly encourage you to seek alternative funding to secure your participation in the course.
+- Note that all reduced-tuition positions are highly competitive and we strongly encourage you to seek alternative funding to secure your participation in the course.

 - All participants must cover their own costs for traveling to and accommodation in Tilburg for the duration of the course.